bitbutt/dotfiles/README.md

 ## Installation

 1. Copy/clone this repository to your desired install location (e.g. `~/dotfiles`).
-2. (Optional) Modify the `DOTFILES` array in `bootstrap.sh` to configure where the symbolic links to the dotfiles will be created.
+2. Copy the example configuration file `.dotfiles.conf` to your home directory and edit the `DOTFILES` array to only inlude the dotfiles you want to install.
-3. (Optional) Run `./bootstrap.sh clean` to remove any pre-existing symbolic links with names matching the dotfiles in this repository from your local environment.
+3. Optional: Run `./bootstrap.sh clean` to remove any pre-existing symbolic links with names matching the dotfiles in `.dotfiles.conf` from your local environment.
 Regular files will not be modified or deleted.
 4. Run `./bootstrap.sh install` to create symbolic links to the dotfiles.
 If a file/link already exists, the file/link will be skipped.